ASIA Travel Tips .com

 JAL's inflight wine lists feature wines from around the world selected by Ms. Fumiko Arisaka one of Japan's leading wine journalists and editor of Vinoteque, one of Japan's foremost wine magazines.
 As befits Japan's leading international airline, JAL also offers a fine selection of quality sake, Japanese rice wine.

-See other recent news regarding: Airlines, JAL
+See other recent news regarding: Travel News Asia, JAL

 Advertising